 It is the tragedy of these traditionalists that what they detest will come closer through their own actions.
 The demolition of classical nation-state thinking is accelerating, because the old economic theories, aimed at national enrichment and neglect of nature, are no longer tenable.
 Anxiously holding onto what should no longer be held onto leads to more and more protests, lawsuits and criticism from young people and intellectuals.
 The thinking of communist Xi and Putin and capitalist Trump and islamist Erdogan hardly differ: they all share the view that their own people and nation-state are above everything, above the interests of a wider world community, above conservation of the earth.
-They all run their countries as a kind of company in competition with other countries.
+They all run their countries as a company in competition with other countries.
 They all pursue world or regional hegemony with their nation-state.

 A major problem is that we are stuck between old economic laws, which stipulate that economic growth is sacred and nature is for free, versus the understanding that we will cause irreparable damage to nature and ecology if we continue as we do.
 We are increasingly aware of the need to change course.
 The question is how we do this without causing too much damage to the economy and society.
 When are the leaders ready to shape a more sustainable society and economy that respects nature?
-Economists, climatologists, anthropologists, virologists, even the financial world, warn against the dramatic consequences, including economically, if politicians do not change course.
+Economists, climatologists, anthropologists, virologists, even the financial world, warn against the dramatic consequences, including those for world economy, if politicians do not change course.
 Are we perhaps waiting for a female group of top leaders?
 Change is in the air, but there is no real turnaround yet.

 The underlying cause of racism is “we-they” thinking.
 It comes down to group thinking about other groups, rather than valuing or judging people based on personal qualities.
 There is only one human race, but due to contrived reasoning, some groups of people do not want to accept others.
 It is the result of cultivating or glorifying the “own” people sentiments on the basis of so-called historical achievements, for example, the Jewish-Christian tradition.
 It is a remnant of colonial times, when white peoples ruled over many other peoples.
 It is partly the result of an ever-expanding population in urban areas, where many cultures live too close together without integration.
 It is motivated by fear of what is different and what can threaten one’s own culture or habits.

-But racism is just such a phenomenon that has to disappear under the pressure of increasing internationalisation and globalisation.
-As more people around the world travel, collaborate and live together, the delusion that one people would be superior to another is being mercilessly dismantled.
+But racism is just another phenomenon that has to disappear under the pressure of increasing internationalization and globalization.
+As more people around the world travel, collaborate and live together, the delusion that one man should be superior to another is being mercilessly dismantled.
 Racism is not only false nonsense, it is unsustainable and even impractical in an increasingly international world of mixed cultures.
 People, regardless of origin, colour, education, or location, will have to learn to work together to keep the world liveable.
-Racism is the very last thing that we can use in this process.
-This is what some politicians are beginning to realize: racism is not only morally despicable, it is also an obstacle that must be removed to open the way for a new society that is irrevocably more international.But it will still be a heavy task to make racism really disappear in all institutions and the minds of many in all countries really disappear in the coming years.
-Because the “we-they” thinking is deeply rooted.
+Racism is the very last thing we can use in this process.
+Some politicians are beginning to realize that racism is not only morally despicable, it is also an obstacle that must be removed to open the way for a new society that is irrevocably more international.But it will still be a heavy task to make racism really disappear in all institutions and the minds of many in all countries in the coming years.
+Because “we-they” thinking is deeply rooted.

 Nationalism is an extension of racism.
 Because “we” needed all kinds of goods, we conquered many countries, founded colonies, forcing “them”, the local population or slaves, to work for us.
 Since “we” need raw materials or clothing, “they” must supply them cheaply or under poor conditions.
 Because “we” want to protect our farmers, we set import tariffs for agricultural products that “they” can also supply.
 Because “we” use palm oil or biomass, “they” have to sacrifice their forests.
 It is becoming increasingly clear that this unfair situation cannot continue.
-The tropical forests, the Amazon, the habitat of animals, which are destroyed by western gluttony, have also become a western problem and not only for those “others” who live far away.
+The tropical forests, the Amazon, the habitat of animals, which are destroyed by excessive western consumption, have also become a western problem and not only for those “others” who live far away.
 There appears to be only one world and not one for “us” and one for “them”.

-If it really gets to the minds of all people that all people on earth are equal and should therefore be treated equally, this will have profound global economic and social consequences.
+If it really gets through to the minds of all people that all people on earth are equal and should therefore be treated equally, this will have profound global economic and social consequences.
 It will not only have consequences for doing away with past injustices within countries with different population groups.
-It is by no means enough to apologize for a past slavery that most people today cannot do anything about and do not want to have anything to do with.
+It is by no means enough to apologize for past slavery that most people today cannot do anything about and do not want to have anything to do with.
 It is much more important that in the present active attention should be paid to improving relations between population groups and the institutions.
 This will also have consequences for our dealings with other countries.

-Stopping “we-they” thinking means stop robbing the poorer countries because of their raw materials or (palm) oil.
-Or the expulsion of native people from tropical forests, or the expulsion of local fishermen from fishing areas by large companies with floating fishing factories.
+Stopping “we-they” thinking means stop robbing the poorer countries of their raw materials or (palm) oil.
+Or the expulsion of native people from tropical forests, or the expulsion of local fishermen from fishing grounds by large companies with floating fishing factories.
 Or unequal treatment of products from other countries to protect “one’s own people”.
 When we think about it, our actions are swarming with “we-they” thinking and racist operations, both within our western countries and in relation to other countries.

-Stopping the “we-they” thinking also means that the reconstruction after this corona pandemic should not be used primarily to strengthen the already rich countries that have enough money, but that we should invest substantially in lagging countries and areas like Africa and South America.
+Stopping “we-they” thinking also means that the reconstruction after this corona pandemic should not be used primarily to strengthen the already rich countries that have enough money, but that we should invest substantially in lagging countries and areas like Africa and South America.
 Fortunately, some political leaders like Macron and Merkel seem to realize this.
-It also means that we must use the many billions that become available for post-corona pandemic recovery operations for a sustainable economic turnaround.
-This has been necessary for a long time, but is also justified by the need for western countries to deal more carefully with the climate and increasingly scarce raw materials for the benefit of the many who still live in poverty.
+It also means that we must use the many billions that are becoming available for post-corona pandemic recovery operations for a sustainable economic turnaround.
+This has been necessary for a long time, but is also justified by the need for western countries to deal more carefully with the climate and increasingly scarce raw materials, for the benefit of the many who still live in poverty.

 Perhaps for decades to come there will be only one chance to invest so many billions in the necessary sustainability and energy transition that will benefit everyone on Earth.
-We should not miss that opportunity.
+We can not miss this opportunity.
 The corona pandemic has taught us that we can make much more use of digital tools to do our work and to maintain social contacts, and that this is also more efficient and sustainable.
-That momentum must be maintained for example, by working from home and reducing unnecessary transport.
+This momentum must be maintained for example, by working from home and reducing unnecessary transport.
 Finally, the corona pandemic could have the consequence that the necessary sustainability change will be brought about.

 Governments need to learn not to compete with each other, but given the challenges we face around the world, they need to focus on aligning laws and regulations.
 The principle of equality of all people has to lead to an increasingly synchronised policy between countries.
 It would also enhance the efficiency of public administrations and their accessibility for citizens.
 Equality for all people means a different way of dealing with migrants.
 It means more attention to the working conditions in factories that make goods for western countries.
 Or for the way in which many agricultural products are grown.
 With digital tools such as blockchain technology, chain transparency is easy to achieve and it would contribute a lot to prevent or unmask illegal or harmful production conditions.